 The prohibition does not apply in the accommodation or the wheelhouse, provided that their windows, doors, skylights and hatches are closed or the ventilation system is adjusted to guarantee an overpressure of at least 0.1 kPa.”.

-7.1.3.51.2 [Amendment to the German text does not apply to the French text.
-English text to be verified.]
+7.1.3.51.2 [Amendment to the German text does not apply to the French and English text.]

 7.1.3.51.4 Amend to read as follows:

-“The electrical installations and equipment in the holds shall be kept switched off and protected against unauthorized unintentional connection.
+“The electrical installations and equipment in the holds shall be kept switched off and protected against unintentional connection.

 This provision does not apply to permanently installed electrical cables passing through the holds, to movable electrical cables connecting containers stowed according to 7.1.4.4.4, or to electrical installations and equipment fulfilling the requirements for use in zone 1.”.